Braeanne Oribello

 Why is this important for Blend?

-The first step was deciding how we could balance the cognitive load for the consumer, and lay down the information we are including to receive Security clearance.
+There was a lot of information, so to balance the cognitive load for the consumer, we organized the information we are including and also used this structure to receive Security clearance.

 I utilized sketches to test information hierarchy, leading us to develop a format that allows the consumer to move through each step in isolation for reduced cognitive load.